 6) Fiction: This agreement allows for increased water use from the Wikieup Wellfield if additional development occurs at the Bagdad town site.

-Fact: This agreement clearly and unmistakably limits the amount of water to be carried from the Wikieup Wellfield at 10,055 AFY.
-The legislation permanently prohibits Freeport McMoRan from ever increasing its pumping at the Wikieup Wellfield above this number, regardless of any hypothetical future development at the Bagdad town site.
+Fact: This agreement clearly and unmistakably limits the amount of water to be carried from the Wikieup Wellfield at 10,055 AFY, its historical rate.
+The legislation permanently prohibits the private company from ever increasing its pumping at the Wikieup Wellfield above this number, regardless of any hypothetical future development at the Bagdad town site.

 7) Fiction: Mohave County and its interests were excluded in the formulation of this settlement.

-The entire Arizona Congressional delegation supported the Bill Williams Water bill.
-Further, every member of Congress did as well.
-Every member.
-From all states.
-Republicans and Democrats.
-This is not a controversial bill if one takes the time to actually understand this bill.
-Unfortunately, several Mohave County Supervisors have taken to publicly bashing this bill while simultaneously remaining ignorant of its impact.The Supervisors claim that they “are livid that the deal was put together with no input from county officials.”
-This is simply not true.
-Freeport, Congressman Gosar and Congressman Gosar’s staff have had multiple, in-person meetings and phone calls with the Supervisors to discuss the details of the water rights settlement prior to introduction of this legislation and throughout the legislative process.
+Fact: Freeport, Congressman Gosar and Congressman Gosar’s staff had multiple, in-person meetings and phone calls with the Supervisors to discuss the details of the water rights settlement prior to introduction of this legislation and throughout the legislative process.
 Following one of the two-hour meetings, the Havasu News even reported, "But, at least for now, the supervisors are pleased their concerns are being heard by members of the congressional delegation.'...'They are taking our concerns pretty seriously,' Johnson said.
 'Who knows if it will help, but at least they were willing to come out and listen to what we had to say.'"

 This Agreement DOES NOT :